If you're considering teaching but the idea of working with adults sounds more appealing, consider becoming a training and development officer

 - preparing, designing, developing and evaluating learning and development activities

 Successful completion of the Advanced-level Diploma leads to eligibility to apply to upgrade from Assoc CIPD to chartered membership (MCIPD), provided you have a minimum of three years' experience working at this level.

 CIPD qualifications are available at centres throughout the UK and can be studied part time, by block release or through open and e-learning.
 Employers often finance study for CIPD qualifications.

 Short courses and seminars on specific topics are also available with the CIPD.
 They're designed to fill any gaps in your knowledge and to update you on changes in training and development.
 For full details, see CIPD Training.

 To become a training and development officer, you often need to have gained three or four years' experience in a related role such as assistant training officer or training administrator.

 From here, you can progress to higher levels which, depending on the size of the organisation, could include:

 To reach the highest levels, you need to show great personal achievements within the field of training and development.
 It may be necessary to move from small organisations to larger ones in order to progress.
 Proven career management skills may be necessary to take advantage of opportunities.

 Your own personal development is essential to progression.
-Documenting any continuing professional development (CPD) you undertake, be it through attending conferences, doing short courses or adding to qualifications, is important.
+Documenting any continuing professional development (CPD) you undertake, whether you attend conferences, complete short courses or add to your qualifications, is important.